Creetown Initiative Consultancy Team

 Andrew has an impressive fund raising track record securing over £3m for local and Scotland wide projects.
 He has also helped to reorganise a number of organisations in order to give them the capacity to develop, grow and manage successful projects.
 These include credit unions, sports clubs, community groups, children’s health charities and social enterprises.

-Amy-Dee Watson is the Senior Youth Worker, and has been managing the youth work provision in Creetown since 2011.
+Amy-Dee Watson is a Project Officer and part of the consultancy team and assists Andrew and Rebecca with various consultancy work across Scotland, including fundraising, community action plans, business and development plans, consultations, community asset transfers and feasibility studies.
+She currently also carries out Project Officer work for Pinwherry and Pinmore Community Development Trust.
+Amy is also the Senior Youth Worker for Creetown Initiative, and has been managing the youth work provision in Creetown since 2011.
 The youth programmes that she delivers have been so successful that the same model has been used in the neighbouring towns of Newton Stewart and Kirkudbright.
-Amy, who has a Ba (Hons) in Film and Media, delivers our art programmes.
-She also carries out research and design work for other members of the consultancy staff.
+Amy, who has a Ba (Hons) in Film and Media, delivers our art programmes and carries out design work for our organisation and others.
 Amy manages our film production service; to date we have made 10 films with various groups to promote their work.

 Panny Watson is Assistant Manager of the Barholm Enterprise Centre and Barholm Accommodation.